Greenwashing: How to Avoid Fake Sustainable Beauty Products

 Here are my top six favorite beauty products in the shop now:

 2) Birchrose & Co.
 Radiance Mask - Containing only clay, papaya fruit extract and a blend of certified organic essential oils, we feel good putting this luxurious mask on our faces.
-After our Founder's first use, her skin felt soft as silk and had a fresh glow, so she quickly added this to her beauty repertoire.
+After my first use, my skin felt soft as silk and had a fresh glow, so I quickly added this to my beauty repertoire.
+I also use it as an exfoliant after I wash my face.
+I put a little in the palm of my hand and add water and mix to a nice liquid consistency (thinner than a face mask consistency).
+I get skin smoothing benefits without waiting for a mask to dry, which sometimes I'm too lazy to take on (hello, Britbox is waiting!).

 3) Little Seed and Company Deodorant - These deodorants from Little Seed Farm are aluminum-free, baking soda-free, and made from nourishing and gentle organic ingredients.
 Little Seed Farm deodorants are also Leaping Bunny certified.
 Unlike other natural deodorants, these deodorants go on with a smooth, powdery finish (no sticky pits here!).
 Stay smelling fresh all day long.